Majocka/MSc_Project/README.md

 ## msc_project

-The main aim was to extract evolutionary knowledge from protein structures via a structural alignment tool and in-house 2-stage hierarchical clustering.
+The main aim was to extract 'evolutionary' knowledge from protein structures via a structural alignment tool and in-house 2-stage hierarchical clustering.
 The method allows obtaining structural regions of protein that have remained preserved throughout the evolution.
 As an example, for 1f6m_E the preserved regions are shown below in blue and magenta colors.

 <img src="https://github.com/Majocka/msc_project/blob/master/results_to_view/image_final_clusters.png" width="300" height="270" />